HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/manage/troubleshooting/logging_and_tracing/logging_and_tracing_clientside/index.md

-# Logging and tracing client side rendering
+# Logging and tracing client-side rendering

 Learn the how to enable client side logging and tracing of your HCL Digital Experience pages.